John Heisman: Auburn

-1896

 Lineman Marvin "Babe" Pearce had transferred to Auburn from Alabama, and Reynolds Tichenor was captain of the 1896 Auburn team, which beat Georgia Tech 45–0.
 Auburn players greased the train tracks the night before the game.
 Georgia Tech's train did not stop until Loachapoka, and the Georgia Tech players had to walk the 5 miles back to Auburn.
 This began a tradition of students parading through the streets in their pajamas, known as the "Wreck Tech Pajama Parade".
 Auburn finished the season by losing 12–6 to Pop Warner's Southern Intercollegiate Athletic Association champion Georgia team, which was led by quarterback Richard Von Albade Gammon.
 Auburn received its first national publicity when Heisman was able to convince Harper's Weekly to publish the 1896 team's photo.

-1897

 The 1897 Auburn team featured linemen Pearce and John Penton, a transfer from Virginia.
-Of its three games, one was a scoreless tie against Sewanee, from "The University of the South" in Tennessee.
+Of its three games, one was a scoreless tie against Sewanee, "The University of the South" in Tennessee.
 Another was a 14–4 defeat of Nashville, which featured Bradley Walker.
 Tichenor had transferred to Georgia.
 Gammon moved to fullback and died in the game against Virginia.
 Auburn finished the 1897 football season $700 in debt, and in response, Heisman took on the role of a theater producer and staged the comedic play David Garrick.

-1898

 Having made enough money for another football season, the 1898 team won two out of three games, with its loss coming against undefeated North Carolina.
 After falling behind 13–4 to Georgia, Heisman started using fullback George Mitcham, and won the game 18–17.

-1899

 The 1899 team, which Heisman considered his best while at Auburn, was led by fullback Arthur Feagin.
 As Heisman recalled, "I do not think I have ever seen so fast a team as that was."
 Auburn was leading Georgia by a score of 11–6 when the game was called due to darkness, lighting not being available at that time, resulting in an official scoreless tie.
 Heisman fitted his linemen with straps and handles under their belts so that the other linemen could hold onto them and prevent the opposing team from breaking through the line.
 The umpire W. L. Taylor had to cut them.

 Auburn lost just one game, 11–10 to the "Iron Men" of Sewanee, who shutout all their other opponents.
 A report of the game says "Feagin is a player of exceptional ability, and runs with such force that some ground belongs to him on every attempt."
 Heisman left Auburn after the 1899 season, and wrote a farewell letter with "tears in my eyes, and tears in my voice; tears even in the trembling of my hand".
 "You will not feel hard toward me; you will forgive me, you will not forget me?
 Let me ask to retain your friendship.
 Can a man be associated for five successive seasons with Grand Old Auburn, toiling for her, befriended by her, striving with her, and yet not love her?"